Your baby’s symptoms continue and you’ve cut a lot of foods out of your diet. What now? You’re at your wit’s end.

 Elimination Diets Can Lead to More Anxiety

 Sometimes parents find that once their baby feels better, they’re afraid to risk causing any harm or a new reaction — so they continue with TED or elimination diets.
-We do not recommend this for the health and safety of the mother and baby.
+We do not recommend this for the health and safety of the parent and baby.

 We know that having a food allergy baby can cause PTSD.
 All of this is scary stuff, from the bloody diapers to the constant throw-up.
 But it’s so important to reintroduce foods back into your diet.
 Read our popular blog on the 3 biggest reasons here.